Home » Destinations » Mauritius » 13 Best Swimming Beaches in Mauritius According to a Local

 Lined with luxury resorts mostly aimed at couples and honeymooners, Belle Mare is considered the most exclusive beach destination in Mauritius.

-It does get busy on the weekends but since the beach is super long, you won’t have any trouble finding an empty spot to lay your towel.
+It does get busy on weekends but since the beach is super long, you won’t have any trouble finding an empty spot to lay your towel.

 I recommend wearing water shoes as there are some dead corals in the water but the beach directly in front of Sunrise Attitude is slightly better for swimming.